nadethoughts/Aetheria/World/Factions/The Verdant Strand/Iron Tide (Coralmarked).md

 - **Moral Dilemma:** PCs may begin to show early signs of coral grafting—how far will they go to finish the mission?
 - **Shared Enemy:** The Coralmarked despise the Tidecutters and Stormcallers, offering aid in exchange for strikes against them.
 - **Personal Connection:** Some Coralmarked may recognize PCs from past service, deepening the emotional stakes.

+## Revealed During The Anchor's Secret

+The reclaimers met the Coralmarked under the leadership of [[Veyric Thorne]].
+Xander Floodbringer found his missing fisherman friend alive among them, though afflicted with coral growths.

+The party established that the transformation behaves as a curse rather than an ordinary disease.
+Exposure risk increases with every day and long rest spent inside Tidewatch Ward.
+The Coralmarked provided intelligence about the Stormcallers, automatons, pirates, Pearlbound, and the central [[Temple of Miraine]].